LovemoreC/Stands/README.md

 - Dashboard: <http://localhost:8080>
 - API: <http://localhost:8000> (interactive docs at <http://localhost:8000/docs>)
+- Inbound email worker: runs in the background and shares the same SQLite volume

 To seed the initial administrator in Docker, export the optional variables before running Compose so the startup hook can create the account when the database is empty: